DeveloperBastian/BastianPlugin/README.md

 ## Installation
 *	Check out this repository into YourLyraFolder/Plugins/GameFeatures/.
 Open, recompile on request.
 *	Set the default map in the project settings to "M_DemoPlane"
-*	Add the Unreal plugins: "Text 3D", "HttpBlueprint", Blueprint Stats", "Targeting System", "Python Foundation Packages", "Pose Search", restart
+*	Add the Unreal plugins: "Text 3D", "HttpBlueprint", Blueprint Stats", "Targeting System", "Python Foundation Packages", "Pose Search", "Procedural Content Generation Framework", "Procedural Content Generation Framework Script Interop" - restart
 *	Open Project Settings and
 	*	change "Loading Screen Widget" to your customized version - "W_BA_LoadingScreenHost" in my example
 	*	Go to "Game > Asset Referencing Policy > Project Content > Can reference these domains" and add another element and select your "Bastian" as the plugin name reference